hkurokawa/code-review-as-journey/presentation.md

 ^
 Next I introduce some sideeffects in Android dev.
-1.If you add new Dangerous permission to the AndroidManifest, auto update will be disabled.
+1.If you add a new Dangerous permission to the AndroidManifest, auto update will be disabled.
 So check if it's really necessary permission.
-2.And second one is an actual failure which I made.
+2.And second is an actual failure which I made.
 When I changed package name of Application class as a part of refactoring, do you know what happened?
-Users couldn't launch app from shortcut on their home screen, because the entity of shortcut is like a bookmark which refers to the intent of former package name of application.
+Users couldn't launch app from shortcut on their home screen, because the entity of shortcut is a kind of bookmark for the intent of former package name of the application class.

 [.build-lists: true]